 Lower Taxes and Fees for a Lower Ticket Price

-Even if you are flying to or from a major international airport, you can avoid certain taxes and fees that are attributed to flights leaving the US.
-Some charges for customs, security and landing fees won’t apply to your flight.
+Even if you are flying to or from a major international airport, you can avoid certain taxes and fees attributed to flights leaving the US.
+Custom, security, and landing fee charges won’t apply to your flight.

 See Related: What is a Hacker Fare?